Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 ## SVM Classifier Implementation

 We now discuss our SVM text classifier implementation.
 This experiment represents a typical supervised learning classification exercise.
-We first load our training data from the local directory which consists of two files.
-The first file contains a review comment on each line, while the second file contains manually determined classifications for each review comment on each line.
+We first load our training data from a local directory which consists of two files representing 1000 manually labelled comment-classification pairs.
+The first file contains a review comment on each line, while the second file contains manually determined classifications for each corresponding review comment on each line.

 ```python
 with open('review_comments.txt') as f: